Ichoui/aurora-front/README.md

 ### About
-Aurora Northern Lights Forecast
+Aurora Chasers
 <br>
 Mobile App (IONIC - Capacitor Angular 14).
-This project will be deployed on Android mobile devices in a first time.
+This project is available only on Android.
 <br>
 1st Release date : mi-december 2019.
 2nd release, after 2 years of no maintenability (CORS problems, weather problems, Android compilation problems)